uhm-descartes/uhm-descartes.github.io/_pages/research/overview.md

 ---
-permalink: /research/fundamental/
+permalink: /research/overview/
-title: "Research: Fundamental Research"
+title: "Research: Overview"
+sidebar:
+  nav: "docs"
 ---

 We propose novel takes on __online and distributed learning__ with